Acaena magellanica: Distribution and habitat

 The species is native to the southern part of South America.
-Its range includes Argentina, Chile and various sub-Antarctic islands including the Falkland Islands, the Kerguelen Islands, the Prince Edward Islands, Crozet Islands, South Georgia and the South Sandwich Islands and the Heard Island and McDonald Islands.
+Its range includes Argentina, Chile and various sub-Antarctic islands including the Falkland Islands, the Kerguelen Islands, the Prince Edward Islands, Crozet Islands, South Georgia and the South Sandwich Islands, Macquarie Island and the Heard Island and McDonald Islands.
 Its typical habitat is damp places such as the edge of bogs, the banks of streams, waterlogged places, meadows and forest margins.
 It grows from sea level to an altitude of about 4200 m.

 Ecology

 In South Georgia, Acaena magellanica may cover the ground in dense patches.
 It is deciduous, and when the leaves are shed, mosses like Tortula robusta, which grows underneath, flourish.

 The Kerguelen Islands are in the Southern Indian Ocean Islands tundra ecoregion which is characterised by tussock grasses, lichens and liverworts.
 A. magellanica is one of the few low forbs that grew here, but the introduction of the European rabbit (Oryctolagus cuniculus), which selectively grazes the species it prefers, eliminated many of the native forbs.
 When the rabbit was eradicated, A. magellanica and other forbs failed to recover because years of herbivory had depleted their seed banks, and introduced species such as annual meadow grass (Poa annua), mouse-ear chickweed (Cerastium fontanum) and dandelion (Taraxacum officinale) out-competed them.